tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_types_struct.md

 ```

 The parser shall first check if a type `A.B.Types.D` exist in the type tree, and if so use it.
 If not found it shall search for the type `Types.D` in the type tree.
+**Note that the experimental feature supports only exact name resolution in the signal tree.**

 ## Expectations on VSS implementations (e.g. VISS, KUKSA.val)